Centre for Development of Telematics: History

 The Centre for Development of Telematics was established in August 1984 as an autonomous body.
 Its goal was to develop telecommunication technology to meet the needs of the Indian telecommunication network.

 Sam Pitroda started the C-DOT as an autonomous telecom R&D organisation.

-In the initial years, a telecom revolution in rural India that was responsible for all-round socio-economic development from global connectivity.
+In the initial years, a telecom revolution in rural India was responsible for all-around socio-economic development through global connectivity.
 As part of its development process, C-DOT spawned equipment manufacturers and component vendors.
 Research and development facilities were located at its Delhi and Bangalore campuses.

-Within a short time, telecom switching products suited to Indian conditions appeared in the form of small rural automatic exchanges (RAXs) and medium size switches as SBMs for towns.
-This was followed by higher capacity digital switches known as main automatic exchanges (MAXs).
+Within a short time, telecom switching products suited to Indian conditions appeared in the form of small rural automatic exchanges (RAXs) and medium-sized switches as SBMs for towns.
+This was followed by higher-capacity digital switches known as main automatic exchanges (MAXs).
 C-DOT technology spread across the country through its licensed manufacturers..

-Beginning with digital switching systems, C-DOT developed products for optical, satellite and wireless communication from circuit switching technology, ATM and next generation networks.
-From a purely hardware development centre, it diversified into development of telecom software like IN, NMS, Data Clearing House and from a protected environment of closed market to an open and competitive market.
+Beginning with digital switching systems, C-DOT developed products for optical, satellite, and wireless communication from circuit switching technology, ATM, and next-generation networks.
+From a purely hardware development centre, it diversified into development of telecom software like IN, NMS, Data Clearing House and from a protected environment of a closed market to an open and competitive market.

-While developing the RAX/MAX digital switches, C-DOT also evolved processes and procedures for manufacturing the switches in Indian factories which set up an Indian manufacturing vendor base.
-Later, C-DOT projects included central monitoring systems for telecom security, for the Indian government.
+While developing the RAX/MAX digital switches, C-DOT also evolved processes and procedures for manufacturing the switches in Indian factories, which set up an Indian manufacturing vendor base.
+Later, C-DOT projects included central monitoring systems for telecom security for the Indian government.

-Presently C-DOT is implementing Common Alerting Protocol (CAP) in India to send out early warnings to the public through mobiles.
-CAP enables dissemination of messages to the target population without the intervention of service providers.
+Presently, C-DOT is implementing Common Alerting Protocol (CAP) in India to send out early warnings to the public through mobiles.
+CAP enables the dissemination of messages to the target population without the intervention of service providers.
 The State of Kerala has used the platform effectively to send out as many as 11.4 lakhs precautionary messages during the Floods.
 Kerala used it again when Cyclone Gaja crossed over Kerala.

-C-DOT has developed Fibre Fault Localization System(FFLS) which detects and locate the fibre fault along with fault location on GIS map.
+C-DOT has developed the Fibre Fault Localization System (FFLS), which detects and locates the fibre fault along with the fault location on the GIS map.

 C-DOT's role in Surveillance

 In 2014, the non-profit group Reporters without Borders published their annual report on countries which are "Enemies of the Internet and/or under surveillance", in which India was labelled as a country with widespread ongoing governmental surveillance of its citizens with little oversight.
-C-DOT was among the international agencies listed with a mandate of surveillance of Indian citizens and other network traffic within India.C-DOT is working on the project called CMS, which is similar to the PRISM project of the NSA.
+C-DOT was among the international agencies listed with a mandate of surveillance of Indian citizens and other network traffic within India.
+C-DOT is working on the project called CMS, which is similar to the PRISM project of the NSA.